 It invited development.
 The question was how.

 Through 1789, as the Constitution was gaining approval throughout the former British colonies, Brown wrangled the river, trying to build a cotton thread factory in Pawtucket, RI at the falls on the Blackstone River.
 He was sure he could harness the river to power his mill, but as the end of the 1789 approached, the score stood at Blackstone River – 1, Moses Brown – 0.

 America had her welcome mat out in those days.
-We needed people, especially people with industrial skills.
+We needed more people and especially people with industrial skills.
 We weren’t picky.
-All immigrants were welcome.
+All immigrants were welcomed.
 This turned out to be a stroke of luck for Moses Brown.

 In December 1789, Samuel Slater — a new immigrant from England — began working for Brown.
 Slater had spent years working at an English textile mill.
 He recognized that Brown’s machinery was never going to work.
 Slater had fine engineering skills.
 In under a year, he’d redesigned and built a working mill on the Blackstone River.